 Mount Holly was a part of the Revolutionary War in the Battle of Iron Works Hill.
 Treasured sites still stand today and remind locals and visitors of the rich history of this town.
 Nestled between Mount Holly history are delicious eateries that definitely require a visit.

 This three-hour food tour will include historical information about the town as you walk through the narrow streets.
 You’ll taste what The Robin's Nest is known for and that's their homemade soups.
-We'll stop by The Local for delicious pub fare.
+We'll stop by the multi-award winning Kitchen 87 for a Mexican breakfast.
 The newest restaurant on the block is Yaad Man Restaurant & Grill for a taste of Jamaican Cuisine.
 The tour will also consist of a sampling of alcoholic beverages.
-Village Idiot Brewing Company will have craft beer available as you chow down.
+Village Idiot Brewing Company will have a choice of craft beers available.
 Enjoy an espresso demo and lesson at Colonial Cafe, which houses coffee from local roaster Evermore Coffee Roasters.
 We also have tea and coffee for non-espresso drinkers.
 To wrap up the tour, there will be a sweet treat at Vincent’s Homemade Ice Cream.

 Food tours are now available for anyone in the general public to book.
 The restriction of 4 people to a public tour has been lifted.
 Please know that our tour guide has been vaccinated for COVID19.
 If you would like a private tour, please call 609.721.5164.
 Private tours must have a minimum of 4 people.